ElenaFdR/tech-writing-samples/firefox-focus-trackers-blocked/concept-firefox-focus-trackers-blocked-metric.md

 # Concept: Firefox Focus trackers blocked metric

-'Trackers blocked' shows the number of website trackers blocked by the browser since the browser was installed.
+'Trackers blocked' shows the number of website trackers blocked by the Mozilla Firefox Focus web browser since the browser was installed.

-It is the only metric exposed by the Mozilla Firefox Focus web browser.
+It is the only metric exposed by Firefox Focus.

 ![Firefox Focus homescreen](./images/firefox-focus-homescreen.jpeg)